Graduate Degree Options in Natural Resources

 International students must also take the TEOFL.
 See International Students section for more information on international student requirements.

-The University Code is 4832 for GRE and TOEFL scores.
+The University Code is 4832 for all test scores.
 You do not need a more specific code as the scores are entered into a central system.

-Optional documents that you can upload into the application in include scanned copies of your GRE and TOEFL score reports, and your resume (this can be uploaded into the transcripts section if the question is not specified).
+Optional documents that you can upload into the application in include scanned copies of your GRE (optional) and TOEFL score reports, and your resume.

 Official transcripts can be sent to the graduate coordinator If you are recommended for admission: